SQL Patterns

 ORDER BY ds.dt;

-WITH RECURSIVE generates a complete date series.
-LEFT JOIN + WHERE IS NULL then reveals which dates had no activity.
+WITH RECURSIVE builds the full date series.
+LEFT JOIN + WHERE IS NULL then shows the dates with no activity.
 This is the anti-join pattern applied to time.

 Template